-Driving, hitchhiking, or rideshares are all ways you can backpack through , rent a car, and make your own journey. .
-So throw away the , load up your
+Driving, hitchhiking, or rideshares are all ways you can backpack through Europe.
+So throw away the lonely planet, load up your travel backpack, rent a car, and make your own journey.

-Another one of my highlights and an exceptional place to relax.
+Another one of my travel highlights and an exceptional place to relax.
 You can spend a week sailing up and down the stunning Dalmatian coast with a group of other backpackers.
 You can read my full Sail Croatia Review.
-Croatia Sailing was one of my favorite tours in .
+Croatia Sailing was one of my favorite tours in Europe.

 It was full of good people, stunning destinations, and adventure.
-The Datamation Coast is the most beautiful coast I have seen while .
+The Datamation Coast is the most beautiful coast I have seen while backpacking Europe.

 One of the most impressive mountain ranges in the world, the Alps border France, Italy, and Switzerland.

-They are worth visiting for the view alone when across .
+They are worth visiting for the view alone when traveling across Europe.

 Of course, there are many adventures to be had here as well, and they range from ultra mild to extreme.